The short answer? A bankruptcy attorney is not a tax attorney.

 What Are the Rules for Discharging IRS Taxes in Bankruptcy?

-Here is an outline of the rules of discharging IRS taxes in bankruptcy.
 These are just outlines, and there are tons of details that you will need to talk about with an attorney.

 - The taxes must be from income.
 They cannot be payroll taxes or fraud penalties.
 You can not remove those by filing for bankruptcy.

-- You cannot have filed with intent to commit fraud.
+- You cannot have filed with the intent to commit fraud.
 If you used a false Social Security number, or used other fraudulent means, to avoid paying taxes, you don’t qualify for bankruptcy discharge of taxes.

 - The tax debt must be at least three years old.
 The tax debt must have been due at least three years before the date of filing to qualify for bankruptcy discharge.